TristanCacqueray/emanote/docs/guide/feed.md

 Here are the supported settings:

-- `feed.siteUrl`: the site url, default to `site.url` from the index.yaml.
+- `feed.siteUrl`: the site url, default to global setting from the index.yaml.
 - `feed.title`: the feed title, default to the note title.
 - `feed.limit`: the maximum number of notes to include in the feed.